yaljamal/learning-journal/text-editor.md

-# summarizes what the text editor i like
+#### this page to summarizes what the text editor i like
+in my obanion i like the vs code